 Not everyone who drinks alcohol requires alcohol detox.
 Some people can have a drink or two.
 And then, they can stop.
-Even people who binge drink do not tend to develop alcohol use disorder (AUD).
+Even binge drinkers do not tend to develop alcohol use disorder (AUD).
 But not everyone has that experience.
 Sometimes alcohol digs into people.

-In Ken Kesey’s novel One Flew Over the Cuckoo’s Nest, the character Chief Bromden recalls his father’s alcoholism.
-He explains, “The last time I saw my father he was blind in the cities from drinking, and every time he put the bottle to his mouth, he doesn’t suck out of it, it sucks out of him.”
+In Ken Kesey’s novel One Flew Over the Cuckoo’s Nest, Chief Bromden recalls his father’s alcoholism.
+He explains, “The last time I saw my father, he was blind in the cities from drinking, and every time he put the bottle to his mouth, he doesn’t suck out of it.
+It sucks out of him.”

 Alcohol can suck the life out of us.
 Some of us need help and treatment.
 Alcohol detox can provide the first step in that process.
 NYC Addiction Resources shall explore the following topics: